survanetwork/AllSigns/README.md

 4. anything like a description of the world or leave blank

 ### Command
-To create a command sign which executes a specific command when he touches it, just create a sign like this and touch it.
+To create a command sign which executes a specific command when a player touches it, just create a sign like this and touch it.

 ![](http://i.imgur.com/1EqidAN.png)